FrBernad/PERCY-COMPILER/README.md

 ## Examples

-In the `/examples` directory you can find some examples of the PercyLenguaje syntax and functionality:
+In the `/examples` directory you can find some examples of the PercyLanguage syntax and functionality:

 - `do_while_example.percy`: shows the syntax and functionality of the "do while" cycle.